 EDITOR’S NOTE: This is part two of a three-part Devex series that examines the Aga Khan’s plan to create a new model for higher education in Central Asia, where the opportunity to achieve academic excellence is usually found somewhere else.
-Read part one here.
+Read part one here and part three here.

 Inside Ian Canlas’ science classroom, students are discussing their grades on a recent homework assignment.

 One of them asks Canlas why he deducted points from an answer that seemed generally correct.

 “Because you did not have a complete idea,” Canlas says.